mbeatriizzz/Bookstore/README.md

-# Livraria #
+# Bookstore/Livraria #
-Repositorio destinado a atividade de WebII
+Practicing React.js with CRUD functionalities such as filtering and registration